plone/training/mastering-plone/volto_talk_listview.rst

 Exercise 2
 **********

-Change ``TalkListView`` to show the the keynote speakers (name, biography and foto) and a with link to their keynote.
+Change ``TalkListView`` to show the keynote speakers (name, biography and foto) and with a link to their keynote.
 Remember that you cannot search for a specific value in ``type_of_talk`` yet so you'll have to filter the results.

 For bonus points create and register it as a separate view ``Keynotes``